ill-soul077/Mechfleet/README.md

 - All interactive pages use prepared statements.
 - DEV_MODE toggles access to dev-only pages and verbose errors.
 - Seed dates are relative to `CURDATE()` so the dataset looks fresh.

+## Quick refresh & manual checks

+To reset the database quickly using the CLI:

+- Windows:
+  - Run `scripts\refresh_db.bat` from the project root in PowerShell or double-click in Explorer.
+- Linux/macOS:
+  - Run `bash scripts/refresh_db.sh` from the project root.

+These scripts execute:

+- `mysql -u root < sql/ddl.sql`
+- `mysql -u root mechfleet_db < sql/dml_seed.sql`

+Then open `public/tests/manual_checks.php` and capture a screenshot showing:

+- Total customers
+- Work orders in progress
+- Income last 30 days

+Include the timestamp printed at the bottom of the page in your screenshot.